Be sure to check these links to pages on this website that you will need:

 Types of Projects

-• Study: A study includes a collection and analysis of data to reveal evidence of a fact or a situation of scientific interest.
+- Study: A study includes a collection and analysis of data (available from other sources) to reveal evidence of a fact or a situation of scientific interest.
 It could include a study of cause and effect relationships involving ecological, social, political or economic considerations or theoretical investigations of scientific data.

 Safety and Ethics

-All projects are subject to specific Safety and Ethics rules that are set by the Canada Wide Science Fair organization.
+All projects are subject to specific Safety and Ethics rules that are set by Youth Science Canada.
 The rules and regulations are particularly important for any project that involves human or animal subjects, firearms, hazardous materials or DNA.
 These policies should be reviewed and the student should ensure that the project meets all policy rules to be eligible for participation in the science fair.
 Failure to meet these policies will prevent you from participation in the science fair.
 Please review these regulations very carefully before the day-of-fair.

 Click on the appropriate link at the top of this page for more information --> Safety and/or Ethics

-All participants should review the complete requirements for project displays found by clicking on the link at the top of this page --> Safety
+All participants should review the complete requirements related to safety in projects found by clicking on the link at the top of this page --> Safety

 If you have any questions about your pre-fair report or project, ask the student coordinator at students<at>flasf.on.ca